awalmer/Sonification/README.md

 ## Sonification

 **Data Sonification:**  What is it?
 Simply put, it is the *representation of data through sound.*
-I’m interested in representing data in creative and intriguing ways — data sonification strikes me as a unique way to convey information in a playful way.
+I’m interested in representing data in creative and intriguing ways — data sonification strikes me as a unique approach to conveying information, in a playful way.

 Data Sonification Examples:
 + Brian Foo, [“Data-Driven DJ”](https://brianfoo.com/)